alezdut/challenge-back-pepa/README.md

 ## Installation

 To run the project, simply clone the repository and install the PokeApi service dependencies.
-Then you can run "npm start" to start the server and "npm test" to run tests.

 ```bash
 git clone https://github.com/alezdut/challenge-back-pepa